Summary: This article covers useful tips on how to protect your pet from the summer heat and prevent a heatstroke, during the warmest summer period.

 Should you put sunscreen on white dogs, especially boxers?
 White, shorthaired dogs and dogs that have an allergy, age-induced hair loss, or have had their fur shaved extremely short (due to surgery or matting) can benefit from sunscreen.
 Areas with low pigmentation, the bridge of the nose, ear tips, lips, belly, and groin are most susceptible to sunburns.

 It is recommended to use an SPF 15 or 30 fragrance-free sunscreen that does not have an ingestion warning just in case the pet licks some of it off.
 There are also special pet formulated sunscreen that you can purchase at most pet stores.

 Are overweight pets at a higher risk of heatstroke?

 Puppies and kittens, flat-faced dogs, elderly pets, overweight pets, pets with existing medical conditions or pets who are new to a region and have not experienced extreme heat before are all at higher risk of developing heatstroke.

 It is important to constantly monitor your pet when they are out in extreme heat — especially if they fit the above criteria.
 Take them out only for bathroom breaks before sunset

 Is drooling (hypersalivation) is a symptom of heatstroke?

 Drooling is a symptom of heatstroke, other symptoms include deep red or purple gums, rapid heart rate, unsteadiness, glassy eyes, dry nose, confusion, and seizures.

-Any of these symptoms after prolonged heat exposure could indicate a medical emergency.
+Any of these symptoms after prolonged heat exposure could indicate an urgent medical issue.
 Call us immediately if you think your pet may have heat stroke

 Is it dangerous for a dog to eat ice cubes?